elmahio/documentation/docs/create-deployments-from-atlassian-bamboo.md

+---
+title: Create deployments from Atlassian Bamboo
+description: Setting up elmah.io Deployment Tracking on Bamboo is easy using a bit of PowerShell.
+Learn how to monitor new deployments from Bamboo here.
+---

 # Create deployments from Atlassian Bamboo

-Setting up elmah.io Deployment Tracking on Bamboo, is easy using a bit of PowerShell.
+Setting up elmah.io Deployment Tracking on Bamboo is easy using a bit of PowerShell.

 1. Add a new Script Task and select *Windows PowerShell* in *Interpreter*.